Generative Networks for Precision Enthusiasts: DiscFlow generator

 In Fig.~\ref{fig:reweight} we show sample kinematic distributions for the $Z+ \{1,2,3\}$ jet final states.
 Truth is defined as the high-statistics limit of the training data.
 The INN events are generated with the default generator, without the magic transformation of Eq.\eqref{eq:trafo}, so they are unweighted events.
 The reweighted events are post-processed INN events with the average weight per bin shown in the second panel.
 While for some of the shown distribution a flat dependence $w_D = 1$ indicates that the generator has learned to reproduce the training data to the best knowledge of the discriminator, our more challenging distributions are significantly improved by the discriminator.
 That includes the reconstructed $Z$-mass as well as the different $\Delta R_{jj}$-distributions.

-Comparing the discriminator-reweighted performance to the magic transformation results in Fig.~\ref{fig:inn} we see that especially distributions like $\Delta R_{j_1 j_2}$ or $\Delta R_{j_1 j_3}$ are both reproduced extremely well.
+Comparing the discriminator-reweighted performance to the magic transformation results in Fig.~\ref{fig:inn}, reproduced as the blue lines in Fig.~\ref{fig:reweight}, we see that the tricky distributions like $\Delta R_{j_1 j_2}$ or $\Delta R_{j_1 j_3}$ are further improved through the reweighting over their entire range.
 For the comparably flat $p_T$-distributions the precision of the reweighted events is becoming comparable to the training statistics, both for the bulk of the distribution and for the sparsely populated tails.
-Of all kinematic distributions we checked, the vector sum of all hard transverse momenta of the 5-jet final state is the only distribution where the naive INN-generator only learns the phase space distribution only at the 10\% level.
+Of all kinematic distributions we checked, the vector sum of all hard transverse momenta of the 5-object final state is the only distribution where the naive INN-generator only learns the phase space distribution only at the 10\% level.
 Also those are corrected fine by the discriminator reweighting.

 While the discriminator reweighting provides us with an architecture that learns complex LHC events at the percent level or at the level of the training statistics, it comes with the disadvantage of generating weighted events and does not use the opportunity for the generator and discriminator to improve each other.
 Both of these open questions will be discussed in the next architecture.